-Moving to Tucson, AZ from the Midwest | August 15-17, 2013
+Moving to Tucson, Arizona from Eastern Iowa | August 15-17, 2013

-A mere 4 days after our Honeymoon, we packed up Curtis’ new/old truck Yeti, said goodbye to our families, and set off into the great horizon, ready to take on life as a brand new married couple.
+A mere 4 days after our Honeymoon, we packed up Curtis’ new/old truck Yeti, said goodbye to our families, and set off into the great horizon, ready to take our first steps as a brand new married couple, moving to Tucson, Arizona.
 What better way to grow as a married couple than put 1600 miles between you and your family, friends, and place you’ve called home for the past 20.5 years?
 While this day had been much-anticipated for several years (since saying goodbye to Curtis as he moved to college in AZ for the first time) all of a sudden, the bittersweet feeling that had been growing inside me became mostly bitter.
 This was the best yet hardest decision that I had made in my short life, and we had come to the hardest part of it all: saying goodbye.
 Just 2.5 weeks ago, we had said goodbye to our family in my parent’s driveway as we took off for our honeymoon, but that one had been such a happy memory.
 Lots of smiling, waving, and laughter accompanied that goodbye.
 This one was much different.
 Tears, tissues, hugs, and prayers were the theme of this departure.
 I hated to be so sad as we were starting out on this brand new adventure as a married couple, but the goodbye overshadowed this day and loomed around like the storm clouds around us as we drove West.

 But just as the sun lit up the sky in a gorgeous sunlight, so also the sadness faded, and hope overcame us as we realized that the hardest part was over, and there was so much more that God had in store for us on this journey.
 We had each other, we had our faith, and an exciting future was standing in front of us – and with faith, we would make it through this together.